srushti/goldberg/README.md

        bin/goldberg remove <name>

 ### Starting Goldberg

+In development mode:

        # Start the CI server and web front-end at port 4242.
        bin/goldberg start [4242]

+or even just

+       rails server

+In production mode, the web server & the build poller runs in different processes.
+The web server will have to be set up like any other Rails/Rack application.
+The poller will have to be run using:

+       # Start just the polling/building without a front-end
+       bin/goldberg start_poller

 ### Stopping Goldberg

        # Stop a running CI server
        bin/goldberg stop